Set-based Neural Network Encoding Without Weight Tying: Experiments

-For this tasks, we train SNE on 3 homogeneous modelzoos of the same architecture and test it on 3 other homogeneous modelzoos of a different architecture than the modelzoo used for training.
-The cross-architecture task demonstrates SNE's agnosticism to particular architectural choices since training and testing are done on modelzoos of different architectures. \textbf{Datasets and Neural Network Architectures:} For cross architecture evaluation, we utilize 3 datasets: MNIST, CIFAR10 and SVHN.
-Since the modelzoos of \citet{statnn} consist of a single architecture, we refer to them as $\text{Arch}_{1}$.
-We use all modelzoos of $\text{Arch}_{1}$ only for training the neural network performance predictors.
-We create another set of MNIST, CIFAR10 and SVHN modelzoos using a different architecture $\text{Arch}_{2}$. $\text{Arch}_{2}$ consists of 3 convolutional layers followed by two linear layers.
-Exact architectural specifications are detailed in the Appendix.
-We generate the modelzoos of $\text{Arch}_{2}$ following the routine described in Appendix A.2 of \citet{statnn}.
-All modelzoos of $\text{Arch}_{2}$ are used only for testing the cross-architecture neural network performance prediction of predictors trained on modelzoos of $\text{Arch}_{1}$ and are \textit{not} used during training.
+For this task, we train the encoder on 3 homogeneous model zoos of the same architecture and test on 3 homogeneous model zoos of a different architecture unseen during training.
+The cross-architecture task demonstrates the encoder's agnosticism to particular architectural choices since training and testing are done on model zoos of different architectures, \ie we perform out-of-distribution evaluation.

-\textbf{Task:} For this task, we seek to explore the following question: Does neural network performance predictors trained on modelzoos of $\text{Arch}_{1}$ transfer or generalize on modelzoos of $\text{Arch}_{2}$?
-Also, we perform cross dataset evaluation on this task.
-However, this is different from the cross dataset evaluation in Section~\ref{exp:crossdataset} since the cross evaluation is with respect to modelzoos of $\text{Arch}_{2}$.
+\textbf{Datasets and Neural Network Architectures:} We utilize model zoos trained on MNIST, CIFAR10 and SVHN datasets.
+We generate a model zoo for these dataset with an architecture consisting of 3 convolutional layers followed by two linear layers and term the resulting model zoo $\text{Arch}_{1}$.
+Exact architectural specifications are detailed in Appendix~\ref{app:archgeneration}.
+We generate the model zoos of $\text{Arch}_{2}$ following the routine described in Appendix A.2 of \citet{statnn}.
+We refer to the model zoos of ~\citet{statnn} as $\text{Arch}_{2}$.
+All model zoos of $\text{Arch}_{1}$ are used for training and those of $\text{Arch}_{2}$ are used for testing and are \textit{not} seen during training.

-\textbf{Baselines:} As we already remarked, none of the baselines used in the cross dataset task of Section~\ref{exp:crossdataset} are applicable to this task.
-The MLP, STATNN, $\text{NFN}_{\text{NP}}$ and $\text{NFN}_{\text{HNP}}$ baselines all depend on the architecture of the modelzoo used for training and require modelzoos to be homogeneous architecturally.
-SNE on the other hand is agnostic to architectural choices and hence can be evaluated cross-architecture.
-Consequently, we provide the first set of results, to the best of our knowledge, on the cross-architecture neural network performance prediction task.
+\textbf{Task:} Here, we seek to explore the following question: Do neural network performance predictors trained on model zoos of $\text{Arch}_{1}$ transfer or generalize to the out-of-distribution model zoos of $\text{Arch}_{2}$?
+Additionally, we perform cross-dataset evaluation on this task where cross evaluation is with respect to model zoos of $\text{Arch}_{2}$, \ie we also check for out-of-distribution transfer across datasets.